-The Institute monitors, records and assesses the course progress of each student throughout and at the end of each study period (The length of the study period for the purpose of this policy is one term).
-Unsatisfactory progress is defined as:
+The Institute monitors, records and assesses the course progress of each student throughout and at the end of each study period.
+The length of the study period for the purpose of this policy is a semester for courses of more than six (6) months in duration, and a term for courses less than six (months) in duration.
+For added clarity, one semester consists of two terms.

+Unsatisfactory course progress is defined as: